GENIVI/positioning/README.md

 ```

 ===============================
-Compiler options and default setting
+Compiler Pptions and Default Settings
 ===============================

 * option(WITH_ENHANCED_POSITION_SERVICE